 3. News Event Sensitivity

 Some advanced algos now use “pause-on-news” features, temporarily halting execution around major economic releases.
-Retail traders can mimic this manually - stop the algo, let the dust settle, then resume.
+Retail traders can mimic this manually by stopping the algo, letting the dust settle, and then resuming.

 4. Dark Pools and Hidden Liquidity

-While less common in retail FX, institutions often blend TWAP/VWAP with dark pool execution - hidden venues where large orders can be filled quietly.
+While less common in retail FX, institutions often blend TWAP or VWAP with dark pool execution, which means hidden venues where large orders can be filled quietly.

 For retail traders, the takeaway is simple: always be aware of market visibility.
 Even smaller positions can leave footprints in thin markets.